Do you remember when you were small how you were immersed in your own world?

 - Write 10 things you love about yourself.

 - Spend time alone in self-reflection.
-Have random and meaningful conversation with yourself.
+Have a random and meaningful conversation with yourself.
 Connect with your passion.

 - Investing in yourself is the best investment.
 Have a mentor, take online courses and always strive to improve yourself.